domyxbt-max/Tek-Coin/README.md

 Instead of feeding these stupid bundlers and pretending that we use their shitty tech we should SEND Tekcoin

+I will create a website with Tek, I will do everything so SEND this Tekcoin.
+Join the movement.

 Community:

 CA: